 The company is active in M&A field.
 In recent years it bought US biotech Tesaro for USD 5.1 B and sold consumer nutrition business to Unilever for EUR 3.3 B. At the beginning of 2020 GSK started separation into two companies: new GSK, biopharma company and a new Consumer Healthcare company.
 The process should be finalized in 2022.

-Over the last 5 years sales increased over 7% annually in a consistent way.
+Over the last 5 years sales have increased over 7% annually in a consistent way.
 In 2020 sales are GBP 34.1 B, up 3% in constant exchange rate (CER) terms.
-COVID – 19 immunization program caused disruption to adult vaccinations but strong performance of HIV, Oncology and Consumer Healthcare more than compensated for it.
+COVID – 19 immunization program caused disruption to adult vaccinations.
+However the strong performance of HIV, Oncology and Consumer Healthcare more than compensated for it.
 Sales by divisions has been as follows for the year:

 - Pharmaceuticals down 1%;

 - Consumer Healthcare up 14% – mainly driven by inclusion of Pfizer portfolio.

 New Biopharma product portfolio had 9 new approvals in 2020.
 Biopharma pipeline has over 20 assets in late – stage trials to be launched by 2026.
 More than 10 of them have potential to generate more than GBP 1 B in annual revenue.
 It should provide stability and growth to the company’s top line.
 Overall the company has 57 products (17 vaccines and 40 medicines) in a pipeline.
 Strong product portfolio and pipelines will drive revenue in both Pharma and Vaccines divisions.
 Consumer Healthcare division will continue capitalizing on its strong brands.

 In 2021 the company expects revenue growth in every division:

 - Pharmaceuticals – flat to low – single digit growth;